All Products

 What do I do if a timeout error occurs when I use a database proxy endpoint to connect to my RDS instance?

 We recommend that you increase the value of the wait_timeout parameter and try again.
-For more information about how to modify instance parameters, see Modify instance parameters.
+For more information about how to modify instance parameters, see Configure instance parameters.

 Can I modify a database proxy endpoint or a read/write splitting endpoint?

-Yes, you can modify a database proxy endpoint or a read/write splitting endpoint.
+For more information about how to modify a database proxy endpoint or a read/write splitting endpoint, see Manage database proxy endpoints.

 If my primary RDS instance processes a small number of write requests, can read requests also be sent to my primary RDS instance?

-Yes, if your primary RDS instance processes a small number of write requests, read requests can also be sent to your primary RDS instance.
 You need only to specify a proper read weight for your primary RDS instance.
-For more information, see Enable the database proxy feature.
+For more information about how to set a read weight for your primary RDS instance, see Enable the database proxy feature.

 Does read/write splitting support hints?

-Yes, read/write splitting supports hints.
-You can use hints to forward requests to the primary RDS instance.
-For more information about supported hint formats, see Rules of read weight allocation by the system.
+Yes, the read/write splitting feature supports hints.
+You can use hints to forcibly route requests to the primary RDS instance.
+For more information about supported hint formats, see the section about using hints to specify SQL statements to be sent to the primary RDS instance or read-only RDS instances in Rules of read weight allocation by the system.

 After I modify the read weights of my primary RDS instance and read-only RDS instances, the new read weights do no take effect.
 Why?